 Uniform is an important part of school life, it helps to build a sense a of community and belonging.
 Uniform can set the tone of the school and help raise standards of work ethic and behaviours in school.
 Uniform has many benefits including minimising the social pressures to wear what is in fashion.
 Our uniform should reflect the cultural and religious diversity of our school and should support our young people to grow up to be respectful of different religions and culture.
 Therefore, our uniform expectations are flexible, sensitive, and inclusive.
 We regularly review our uniform to ensure value for money, we provide appropriate alternatives to ensure parents can manage the cost of uniform.

 Our uniform policy will not change significantly, it is important to send your child into school in full smart uniform.
-The school logo will be changing from September, we have already contacted schools direct so if you order new uniform, it will have the new logo.
-However, we have not set a deadline for all uniform to have the new logo and we will accept .
+The school logo changed in September 2021, however, we have not set a deadline for all uniform to have the new logo and we will accept .

 Uniform with the logo is not essential.
 It is encouraged to have one jumper or cardigan with the school logo, but it is not required.
 However, if buying a plain top please ensure that there are no logos of any kind.

 I do wish to impress on you that uniform will be monitored carefully, our policy is flexible and inclusive allowing everyone to access the uniform easily.
 We will be strict about uniform and will call home and expect you to bring to school appropriate uniform if necessary.
 We will pay particular attention to footwear and PE kits.